Logan String Melody: Technical

 It came in a heavy wooden case and weighed 23 kilograms.
 It has full polyphony with a variable-gain amplifier for each key and a BBD (bucket-brigade device) ensemble effect that gives it the distinctive string synthesizer sound.
 Sound production begins at a high frequency square wave generator, then flows to the frequency divider, a Mostek MK50240N integrated circuit for the highest octave.
 These top octave frequency dividers were commonly used in electronic organs of the period.
 The lower octaves are divided by nine 7-stage SAJ210 dividers.
 The square wave passes the variable-gain amplifier built as a CV/Gate and a pulse conversion.
 Then the sound travels to the mixer, the ensemble effect, a presence filter and the output stage.

 The monophonic bass sound available on the lower half of the keyboard has no variable-gain amplifier but has a low-pass filter.

 The percussion bass is low filtered and has an attack of 30ms and a decay of 700ms, with no release.
-A simple gate variable-gain amplifier is used with a 47µF capacitor, and the filter is behind it.
+A simple gate variable-gain amplifier is used with a 47 μF capacitor, and the filter is behind it.

 The ensemble effect consists of two modules – a dual low-frequency oscillator and the triple delay-line oscillator.
 The low-frequency oscillator puts out 0.6 Hz and 6 Hz mixed together as a tri-phase of the low-frequency oscillation to the delay-line oscillator.
 The delay-line oscillator consists of three TCA350 circuits – a chain of 185 MOS double transistor stages, which samples the audio signal, which is then modulated (FM) by the dual LFO so the output samples are shorter or longer.

-I noticed in the version different technologies for the dividers: Before the mostek divider, there was a dozen master oscillator bank for each chromatic tone.
-And early versions have transistor octave dividers instead of the SAJ210.
-The BBD was available in 3 cases: Type X (DIL14) in early String Melody I, type Y (DIL8) as standard in all string melodies and type Z (metal can).

-The device shown in the picture is the one from trouby; it has an switchable input-jack beside the presets to use the ensemble effect for external signals.

-This photo (original or edited) must not be used as picture for selling activities.